smccree/Thesis2020/README.md

 ### Project Specs:
 This game is being built in Unity 3D with a majority of assets sourced from the Unity Asset store.
 Code is written in Visual Studio C#.

+### Running and Installation Instructions
+1. Navigate to this google drive folder:
+2. download zip file (most recent build)
+3. Unzip folder, navigate to "Eighty Six Moon Road.exe"
+4. Run the .exe file

+#### As this game is currently in development, there are quite a few bugs.